mvolkmann/blog/src/swift.md

 }
 doThis(a: Drink(size: 1)) // Drink has size 1

-// Alternate way to implement the code above using a typealias. typealias MyType = CustomStringConvertible & HasSize func doThat(a p: MyType) {
+// Alternate way to implement the code above is to use a typealias. typealias MyType = CustomStringConvertible & HasSize func doThat(a p: MyType) {
     print(p)